tttor/ctrl-foundation/method/model-based/model-learning/pilco_deisenroth_2015.md

   they inherently assume that the learned model resembles the real environment sufficiently accurately

 ## idea: Probabilistic Inference for Learning Control (PILCO)
+* To find a optimal policy, which minimizes (2), PILCO builds upon three components:
+  * a probabilistic GP dynamics model (Section 3.1),
+  * deterministic approximate infer- ence for long-term predictions and policy evaluation (Sec- tion 3.2),
+  * **analytic computation** of the policy gradients for policy improvement (Section 3.3)
 * learn a probabilistic, non-parametric Gaussian process **transition model** of the system.
   * a probabilistic model places a posterior distribution on plausible transition functions and expresses the level of uncertainty about the model itself.